hskimim/Quantitative_Finance/SSU/finlab/FF_presentation.md

 - test impose a rational asset-pricing framework on the relation between R and ME and BE/ME.

-- FF defines the economic explanation for the roles for explanatory variables.
+- FF inquires the economic explanation for the roles for explanatory variables.
 ~~~
 - Chan , Chen and Hsieh(1985) argue that the relation between size and R proxies for a more fundamental relation between R and economic risk factors.
   - size effect is the `difference between the monthly returns on low-grade and high-grade corporate bonds`, which in principle captures a kind of `default risk` in returns that is priced.